Abdeali099/Abdeali099/README.md

 <p>
   <h5>
-   &#8226;As a dedicated student with outstanding academic achievements, I was District Topper of Dahod,Gujarat,India in HSC Board in 2020.
+  As a dedicated student with outstanding academic achievements, I was District Topper of Dahod,Gujarat,India in HSC Board in 2020.

     Currently studying at Maharaja Sayajirao University of Baroda, one of the premier universities in India, I possess excellent problem-solving skills that I apply to my work in web development.
 My proficiency in the React,Java,Servlets, MySQL ,HTML, CSS, JS, and NodeJs combined with my problem-solving abilities, allow me to create effective and innovative solutions for complex web development projects.